Kidney Transplant Fellowship Program

 The Multi-organ Transplant Program (MOTP) is the first and one of the most clinically active transplant programs in Canada.
 The clinical and research facilities at MOTP are unsurpassed by any other in Canada and rival many large transplant centers in the United States.
-Our kidney transplant fellowship is an American Society of Transplant Surgeons (ASTS) certified transplant fellowship and continues to be the only ASTS certified renal transplant fellowship in Canada at this time.
+Our kidney transplant fellowship program is an American Society of Transplant Surgeons (ASTS) certified transplant fellowship and continues to be one of the few ASTS certified renal transplant fellowship in Canada at this time.
+We are also one of the only two transplant fellowship programs across Canada offering Royal College of Physicians and Surgeons of Canada certification.
 We accept both Canadian and international applicants to spend between 1-2 years in clinical and research training.

 Applications for fellowship can be sent directly to Dr. Alp Sener and should include the following:

 2: One page letter of intent outlining research and clinical goals

 Once all application materials have been received, the adjudication committee will review candidate information and set up virtual interviews.
 Site visits are encouraged but not mandatory.

 C4-208, 339 Windermere Road